MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

 ## Storage Migration Service doesn't let you choose static IP on cutover

-When using the 0.57 version of the Storage Migration Service extension in Windows Admin Center and you reach the Cutover phase, you cannot select "Static IP" for an address.
+When using the 0.57 version of the Storage Migration Service extension in Windows Admin Center and you reach the Cutover phase, you cannot select a static IP for an address.
 You are forced to use DHCP.

-To resolve this issue, look under Settings > Extensions for an alert stating that updated version Storage Migration Service 0.57.2 is available to install.
+To resolve this issue, in Windows Admin Center, look under **Settings** > **Extensions** for an alert stating that updated version Storage Migration Service 0.57.2 is available to install.
 You may need to restart your browser tab for Windows Admin center.

 ## See also